 Earlier this week, someone posted a video clip on Facebook.
 It was a clip from The Bad News Bears, a movie that was released in 1976.
 And oh, how that one short clip took me back in time.
 Not familiar with the movie?
 You can see the trailer here.

 When I was a little girl between the ages of seven and ten, the movie theater was my babysitter.
 Many Saturday nights, our parents would drop off me and my younger brother at the local movie theater.
-Sometimes it was a double feature, but I think that was with the less popular movies.
+Sometimes it was even a double feature.
 The local theater was a Mom and Pop operation with one screen.
 No megaplex.
 Just one screen, and they showed first run movies, usually a different one every week.
 The only one I remember showing for two weeks was Jaws in 1975, and yes, I was eight, and my brother was six when we saw it.

 Our parents never did any “pre-screening” of any of the movies.
 As long as it wasn’t rated R, we went, and we loved Saturday nights at the movies!

 In 1975, our favorite movie was Jaws, and our favorite in 1977 was Smokey and the Bandit, which was released on my tenth birthday…both rated PG, and both inappropriate by today’s standards.
 I saw Smokey and the Bandit again last year, and there is no way that movie could even be made today.